tptbrs/practice-git/README.md

+# practice-git
-# practice-gitTHis is my first Repo
+This is my first Repo